uwla/vue-data-table/README.md

 ## License

-See the [LICENSE](LICENSE.md) file for details
+Do whatever you want with the code of this repo.
+Really.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/AndreSouzaAbreu/vue-data-table/tags).

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Pull requests are welcome.

 ## Author

 - **André Souza Abreu** - [Github](https://github.com/AndreSouzaAbreu)

-See also the list of [contributors](https://github.com/AndreSouzaAbreu/vue-data-table/contributors) who participated in this project.